All Episodes

 Well, that's the thing.

-They do they try to destroy Ken Starr, the very people who are now sort of chiding delay for fighting back at his prosecutor try to destroy Ken Starr.
+They try to destroy Ken Starr, the very people who are now sort of chiding Delay for fighting back at his prosecutor try to destroy Ken Starr.

-But but beyond that, this notion that whenever a prosecutor comes up and files charges or whatever, oh you have to defend yourself against those charges.
+But beyond that, this notion that whenever a prosecutor comes up and files charges or whatever, oh, you have to defend yourself against those.

 What if the prosecutor is acting outside of the bounds of propriety in the law?

-Now, what if you're what if a defendant thinks that, like Delay does?
+And what if a defendant thinks that like Delay does?

 Just supposed to sit there.

-I this is one of these things that's perpetually well, it hasn't puzzled me because I understand it.
+This is one of these things that's perpetually, well, it hasn't puzzled me because I understand it.

-But it's gotten to the point, and it's been this way for a long time.
+But it's gotten to the point, it's been this way for a long time.

 When charges are filed against somebody, everybody just assumes they're true because why would they be messing around with this?

-Well, we know why we'd be messing around with delay because they want to criminalize what delay did, because they can't beat delay.
+Well, we know why they'd be messing around with Delay because they want to criminalize what Delay did because they can't beat Delay.

 One more bite here from the perky Katie one.

-Um I guess this this is from the situation room on CNN uh yesterday, the uh Kira Phillips CNN talking to James Carville.
+This is even, I guess this is from the Situation Room on CNN yesterday, the Kira Phillips, CNN, talking to James Carville.

-And uh this is a discussion about Carl Rove.
+And this is a discussion about Karl Rove.

-Uh and uh question was you know scandals, uh, Mr. Carvel.
+And the question was, you know scandals, Mr. Carville.

 President Clinton didn't seem very distracted.